fiveham/Repeated_Phrases/README.md

 1. PQ.html
 1. RP.html

-**Note**: If you don't have all of these books, it doesn't matter, the application will run just fine.
+**Note**: If you don't have all of these books, it doesn't matter, the application will run just fine and produce results that pertain only to the books you do have.

 * Specify a trail-file (I recommend moving at least one from the unzipped project into **work_folder**), optionally specify a minimum word-count for phrases to get linked (defaults to 3), and click "Chapterize books; Add links".